 Second, customer-oriented marketing is an approach designed around the needs and interests of consumers.
 Therefore, it is essential to know who they are, their needs, and how we can tailor the product or service to them.

-Third: interactive content, a secure website with good usability, building a long-term relationship, personalization and after-sales service are the 5 pillars of a customer-oriented strategy, which are the customer’s interaction points along the consumer’s journey.
+Third: interactive content, a secure website with good usability, building a long-term relationship, personalization, and after-sales service are the five pillars of a customer-oriented strategy, which are the customer’s interaction points along the consumer’s journey.